timescale/docs/mst/logging-integrations.md

     `Customer Tokens` from the top menu bar.
 1. On the `Customer Tokens` page, click `Add New` to create a new token.
 Give your token a name, and click `Save`.
 Copy your new token to your clipboard.
-1. Log in to your [Managed Service for Timescale account][mst-portal], and navigate to `Service Integrations`.
+1. Log in to your [Managed Service for TimescaleDB account][mst-portal], and navigate to `Service Integrations`.
 1. In the `Service Integrations` page, navigate to `Syslog`, and click `Add new endpoint`.